sorenrichenberg/sorenrichenberg/README.md

-- 🍉 Hello friends, I’m @sorenrichenberg
+- 🍉 Hello friends, I’m Soren Richenberg
 - 🎧 I’m interested in audio DSP, compiler design, virtual machines, and amplifiers
 - 🐢 I’m currently learning about bytecode generation, react apps, streaming APIs, and circuit analysis
-- 📫 You can reach me at richenbe at sonoma dot edu
+- 📫 You can reach me at soren.s.richenberg at gmail dot com

 <!---
 sorenrichenberg/sorenrichenberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.